ismayc/thesisdown/README.md

 Currently, the PDF and gitbook versions are fully-functional.
 The word and epub versions are developmental, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.

+If you are new to working with `bookdown`/`rmarkdown`, please read over the documentation available in the `gitbook` template at https://thesisdown.netlify.com/.
+This is also available below at http://ismayc.github.io/thesisdown_book.

 The current output for the four versions is here:
 - [PDF](https://github.com/ismayc/thesisdown_book/blob/gh-pages/thesis.pdf) (Generating LaTeX file is available [here](https://github.com/ismayc/thesisdown_book/blob/gh-pages/thesis.tex) with other files at in the [book directory](https://github.com/ismayc/thesisdown_book/tree/gh-pages).)
 - [Word](https://github.com/ismayc/thesisdown_book/blob/gh-pages/thesis.docx)